Presentation Grapic Stream Subtitle Format

 - Choose the video format if needed.
 For the best compatibility, you can choose MP4 H.264 as per your needs.

 - .
 Hardcode subtitles to the video.
 Click the Edit button on the main interface to activate the basic editing feature.
-Go to Subtitles > Enable Subtitles > add external subtitles to video.
-If you haven’t any subtitle file, you can check the free subtitle websites to download your preferred subtitles beforehand.
+Go to Subtitles > Add subtitle files > and hardcode or softcode a subtitle file to video.
+If you haven’t any subtitle file, you can also click the Search subtitle file to to download your preferred subtitles beforehand.

 - Click Browse button to save the subtitled video, and press RUN button to beging hardcoding subtitles to MKV or MP4.